monome/monome.github.io/policy.md

 Taxes

 For international orders, taxes and duty will be collected at time of sale.
-No additional payment or negotiation should be necessary upon arrival of the packge.
+No additional payment or negotiation should be necessary upon arrival of the package.

 We cannot mark packages as undervalued.